Bible Truths and Details About the Sabbath For Sabbatarians

-1. All of the Ten Commandments were reinstated in the New Testament with only one exception, the one dealing with the Saturday Sabbath Day being kept holy.
+1. The Ten Commandments were reinstated in the New Testament EXCEPT the Sabbath Command

-5. Paul tells us the real purpose of the entire Ten Commandments (law) in Gal.
-3:24 and Rom.
-3:20."So the law was put in charge to lead us to Christ that we might be justified by faith.""Therefore no one will be declared righteous in his sight by observing the law; rather, through the law we become conscious of sin."
+5. The Real Purpose of the entire Ten Commandments"So the law was put in charge to lead us to Christ that we might be justified by faith."
+(Gal.
+3:24)"Therefore no one will be declared righteous in his sight by observing the law; rather, through the law we become conscious of sin."
+(Rom.
+3:20)

 Sabbatarians Are Not Keeping

 Saturday Sabbatarians claim to keep the Sabbath command as was given to Israel, but in reality are only keeping a modified Sabbath regulation, which is not keeping it at all!
 Below are three reasons why this is so:

 (A) In the OT, when this command was given to Israel and enforced, people were to be put to death for desecrating the Sabbath (Ex.
 31:14,15):"Observe the Sabbath, because it is holy to you.
 Anyone who desecrates it must be put to death; whoever does any work on that day must be cut off from his people.
 For six days, work is to be done, but the seventh day is a Sabbath of rest, holy to the LORD.
 Whoever does any work on the Sabbath day must be put to death.
 The Israelites are to observe the Sabbath, celebrating it for the generations to come as a lasting covenant.
 It will be a sign between me and the Israelites forever, for in six days the LORD made the heavens and the earth, and on the seventh day he abstained from work and rested" (Exo.
 31:14-17).A man was put to death for violating this command (Num.
 15:32-36).
 So the same ones (Israel) that kept the Sabbath put to death Sabbath violators.
 Sabbatarians are NOT doing this!